What is CI/CD?

 In practice, continuous deployment means that a developer’s change to an application could go live within minutes of writing it (assuming it passes automated testing).
 This makes it much easier to continuously receive and incorporate user feedback.
 Taken together, all of these connected CI/CD practices make deployment of an application less risky, whereby it’s easier to release changes to apps in small pieces, rather than all at once.
 There’s also a lot of upfront investment, though, since automated tests will need to be written to accommodate a variety of testing and release stages in the CI/CD pipeline.

 CI/CD requires custom coding and working with multiple software packages.
-Ansible is an open source automation language with all these capabilities in one composition.
+Red Hat Ansible Automation Platform is an open source automation language with all these capabilities in one composition.

 Speed up your next app development project.
 Our experts will guide your team to make use of innovative open source technologies, build prototypes, and solve the most vexing issues.